kevin940726/next-dynamic-loading-props/README.md

 # next-dynamic-loading-props
-Pass props to the loading components in next/dynamic
+Pass props to the loading components in next/dynamic.
+A package to workaround [vercel/next.js#7906](https://github.com/vercel/next.js/issues/7906).

 ## Installation